mc-wiki/minecraft-mod-heywiki/README.md

 - Press H (customizable) to open the wiki page (Minecraft Wiki or the respective mod wiki) of the block/item/entity you're aiming at.
+- Press Ctrl+H or Cmd+H to open the wiki page of the item in your main hand.
 - Adds several [commands](#commands).

 ### How to use